amper5and/node-google-voice/readme.md

 * `type` (String) is either 'sms' or 'call'
 * `date` (Array or Date) is the time of the event.
 Events can be scheduled using an array of the form [YEAR,MONTH,DAY,HOUR (24-hr format),MINUTE] or with a Date object.
 * `...` represents the normal variables associated with the event (such as outgoingNumber, textMessage, etc...see above)
 * `eventCallback` (Function) is of the form `function(body,response), where` body and response are the same Objects as described earlier in the INTRO.
 This callback is called AT THE TIME OF THE EVENT.
-* `scheduleCallback` (Function) is of the form `function(schedulingID, scheduledEvent)`, where
+* `scheduleCallback` (Function) is of the form `function(schedulingID, scheduledEvent)`.
+This callback is called after the event has been successfully SCHEDULED.
+The parameters are:
     * `schedulingID` (String) is the ISO string representation of the date of the event.
     * `sheduledEvent` (Object) is the event object from `voiceClient.schedule` corresponding to the scheduled event.
-   This callback is called after the event has been succesfully SCHEDULED.

 NOTE: If the date & time of an event is before the current system time, the event will not be scheduled.
 The scheduling request will fail silently.
-(I plan to change this soon so that the `schedulingCallback` will be notified of a failed scheduling request.)
+(I plan to change this soon so that the `scheduleCallback` will be notified of a failed scheduling request.)

 NOTE: Only one event can be scheduled for a particular time, regardless of event type.
 If the date & time of an event you are trying to add to the schedule matches the date & time of another event already on the schedule, the new event will silently replace the old event.
 The old event will be unscheduled.